-- Staff discuss and record children's dietary needs, allergies and any ethnic or cultural food preferences with their parents. - If a child has a known food allergy, procedure 04.4 Allergies and food intolerance is followed. - Staff record information about each child's dietary needs in the individual child's registration form; parents sign the form to signify that it is correct. - Up-to-date information about individual children's dietary needs is displayed so that all staff and volunteers are fully informed. - Staff ensure that children receive only food and drink that is consistent with their dietary needs and cultural or ethnic preferences, as well as their parent's wishes. - The menus of meal and snacks are displayed on the parent notice board for parents to view.
+- Staff discuss and record children's dietary needs, allergies and any ethnic or cultural food preferences with their parents.
+A child's special dietary requirements are recorded on registration to the setting and information is shared with all staff. - If a child has a known food allergy, procedure 04.4 Allergies and food intolerance is followed. - Staff record information about each child's dietary needs in the individual child's registration form; parents sign the form to signify that it is correct. - Up-to-date information about individual children's dietary needs is displayed so that all staff and volunteers are fully informed. - Staff ensure that children receive only food and drink that is consistent with their dietary needs and cultural or ethnic preferences, as well as their parent's wishes.
+At each mealtime, a member of staff is responsible for checking that the food provided meets the dietary requirements for each child. - The menus of meal and snacks are displayed on the Famly app for parents to view.
 Foods that contain any food allergens are identified. - Staff aim to include food diets from children's cultural backgrounds, providing children with familiar foods and introducing them to new ones. - Through on-going discussion with parents and research reading by staff, staff obtain information about the dietary rules of the religious groups to which children and their parents belong, and of vegetarians and vegans, as well as about food allergies.
 Staff take account of this information when providing food and drink. - Staff provide a vegetarian alternative when meat and fish are offered and make every effort to ensure Halal meat or Kosher food is available to children who require it. - Where it is not possible to source and provide Halal meat or Kosher food, a vegetarian option is available; this will be discussed and agreed with parents at the time of the child's registration. - All staff show sensitivity in providing for children's diets, allergies and cultural or ethnic food preferences.
 A child's diet or allergy is never used as a label for the child, they are not made to feel 'singled out' because of their diet, allergy or cultural/ethnic food preferences. - Fresh drinking water is available throughout the day.
-Staff inform children how to obtain the drinking water and that they can ask for water at any time during the day. - Meal and snack times are organised as social occasions.
+Staff inform children how to obtain the drinking water and that they can ask for water at any time during the day.

+Meal and snack times are organised as social occasions.